yuridoggy/BarkDetector/README.md

 ## Setting up the Software

-Inside this project is both the compiled and uncompiled version of this project.
-This project was compiled with py2exe.
+Inside this project is the uncompiled version of this project, with main.py.
+The compiled version is available for download [here](https://www.patreon.com/posts/bark-detector-v1-120159942).

 Once you have the project downloaded/compiled, a window will pop up that looks like this.